Learn how you can save money by cutting your meat bill, by applying a few simple tricks.

 If you take a look at your grocery budget, one of the biggest expenses is often meat.
 It is just so pricey – but we need it (or really want it).

 While in a perfect world we would just eliminate meat from our diets, that just isn’t possible for many.
 What are you to do when it comes to this costly food item?
-We’ve got SIX great tips below.
-Using these will help you lower your grocery bill.

 When your store runs a special on chicken, pork or beef, buy more than you need and freeze it.
 One way to save more may mean that you purchase the products in a larger package.

 Just break it out into more manageable sizes when you get home from the store and then freeze it.
 Not only will you pay less per pound, but your meat will be in the perfect size portions for your meals!